What to see in Rome in 3 days? If you have only 72 hours to visit The Eternal City, you probably wonder if this is a “mission impossible.”

 Well, it is not, provided you have an excellent 3-day Rome itinerary.
 That’s especially important if you’re visiting Italy for the first time and don’t have many days.

 Since there’s so much to see in Rome, all you have to do is keep reading.
 Find out the best things to do in Rome in three days.
-As a local, I share my best tips that will make a difference between a poor travel experience and the perfect one you wish for.
+As a local, I share my best tips that will make a difference between a plain travel experience and the perfect one you wish for.

 Start planning your 3 days in Rome with these quick tips.